Aruna (Hittite mythology): Name and character

 Aruna was the Hittite sea god.
 The word aruna means sea in Hittite, though according to Gernot Wilhelm it is possible that it was a loan from Hattic, as no plausible Indo-European etymology has been identified for it so far.
 The view that it originates in a pre-Indo-European language is also considered plausible by Rostislav Oreshko.

 The sea and the deity representing it only had a marginal role in Hittite religion.
 Most of the available evidence comes from southeastern Anatolia or from Zalpa in the north.
 While there is no direct evidence for a distinct cult of a sea deity in central Anatolia, Volkert Haas proposed such a tradition might have also existed in this area based on the discovery of literary texts involving Aruna which originated there.

 In addition to references to the personified sea deity, the worship of non-personified sea as a numen is also attested in Hittite sources.
-In the latter case, the name was written in cuneiform without the so-called "divine determinative" (dingir), a sign used to designate theonyms.
-Known sources mention two distinct bodies of water in such a role, the "Great Sea", to be identified with the Mediterranean Sea, and the tarmana sea, possibly the Gulf of Iskenderun.
+In the latter case, the name was written in cuneiform without the "divine determinative" (dingir), a sign used to designate theonyms.
+Two distinct bodies of water are attested in religious texts, the "Great Sea", to be identified with the Mediterranean Sea, and the tarmana sea, possibly the Gulf of Iskenderun.
 Iyaya, a spring goddess, played a role in rites pertaining to both of them.
 Non-personified sea is also present among divine witnesses in Hittite treaties.
-Most like the Mediterranean was meant in this case.
+Most likely the Mediterranean was meant in this case.